-Even though there was obvious development work and application going on, progress certainly lagged what was happening in America.
+Even though there was obvious development work and application going on, progress in Britain certainly lagged behind what was happening in America.

+It wasn’t just against American electrics that home-built machines were found wanting.
 In 1913 one writer complained that the few British vehicles about were under-developed and of archaic appearance compared with their petrol-driven rivals, missing out on the opportunity presented by the steadily rising price of petrol and the steadily falling price of electricity (thanks to the growing number of power stations).
-Makers of electrics were guilty of making over-zealous claims for the performance of their products in real life operating conditions (a phenomenon not confined to the early years of the twentieth century – see Dieselgate etc.).
+Makers of electrics were routinely guilty of making over-zealous claims for the performance of their products in real life operating conditions (a phenomenon not confined to the early years of the twentieth century – see Dieselgate etc.).

 The batteries were, of course, a major concern.
 They were expensive to purchase, their energy density declined rapidly, and their operating life was short.
 The battery sets were very heavy in relation to the weight and payload of any vehicle they were fitted to.
 The ambient temperature also had a marked effect on the discharge rate, with the battery draining faster in cold weather.